Tad R. Callister

-During the mid-1960s, Callister served as a missionary for the LDS Church in the Eastern Atlantic States Mission, based in Washington, D.C.
-He holds a bachelor's degree in accounting from Brigham Young University (BYU), a Juris Doctor degree from UCLA, and a master of laws degree from New York University, specializing in tax law.
+During the mid-1960s, Callister served as an LDS Church missionary in the Eastern Atlantic States Mission, based in Washington, D.C.
+He earned a bachelor's degree in accounting from Brigham Young University (BYU), a Juris Doctor degree from UCLA, and a master of laws degree from New York University, specializing in tax law.
 Callister spent his career as a lawyer in southern California.
 Callister also served for a time as president of the Verdugo Hills Council of the Boy Scouts of America.
 Callister was the recipient of the 2019 "Patrons of the Arts" award presented by the Inspirational Arts Association based in Salt Lake City, Utah.

 LDS Church service

 He previously served in the LDS Church as a bishop, stake president, regional representative, and area seventy.
-In 2001 Callister helped release a booklet on reaching out to non-members called "Doctrine of Inclusion" and stated, "We're imperfect people...[but] we want it to be said that we're the best neighbors in the world."
+In 2001, Callister helped release a booklet on reaching out to non-members called "Doctrine of Inclusion" and stated, "We're imperfect people...[but] we want it to be said that we're the best neighbors in the world."
 From 2005 to 2008 he served as president of the church's Canada Toronto East Mission.
-While still serving in Canada, he was called as a general authority and member of the Second Quorum of the Seventy in 2008.
-He later served first as a counselor and then as president of the Pacific Area, residing in Auckland and overseeing the operations of the LDS Church in New Zealand, Australia, and the islands of the Pacific.
-In 2011 he was appointed as a member of the church's seven-man Presidency of the Seventy, replacing Claudio R. M. Costa.
+In 2008, while serving in Canada, he was called as a general authority and member of the Second Quorum of the Seventy.
+He later served first as a counselor and then as president of the Pacific Area, residing in Auckland and overseeing the LDS Church's operations in New Zealand, Australia, and the islands of the Pacific.
+In 2011, he was appointed a member of the church's seven-man Presidency of the Seventy, replacing Claudio R. M. Costa.

-At the church's April 2014 General Conference, Callister was released as a general authority and from the Presidency of the Seventy; the resulting vacancy in the Presidency of the Seventy was filled by Lynn G. Robbins.
-Callister was simultaneously accepted by the membership as the general president of the church's Sunday School, succeeding Russell T. Osguthorpe.
+At the church's April 2014 general conference, Callister was released as a general authority and from the Presidency of the Seventy; the resulting vacancy in the Presidency of the Seventy was filled by Lynn G. Robbins.
+Callister was simultaneously called as the general president of the church's Sunday School, succeeding Russell T. Osguthorpe.
 Callister selected John S. Tanner and Devin G. Durrant as his counselors.
 In 2015, he was quoted on the topics of morality and modesty in The Washington Post.

-In May 2015, the church announced that Tanner had been appointed as the next president of Brigham Young University-Hawaii.
+In May 2015, the church announced that Tanner had been appointed the next president of Brigham Young University-Hawaii.
 As a result, in June 2015 Durrant was called as first counselor, with Brian K. Ashton succeeding Durrant as second counselor.
 While Callister was serving as Sunday School General President, the church shifted to use of the "Come, Follow Me" curriculum.

 Consistent with recent practice of the church's organizational presidencies serving for 5 years, Callister and his counselors were released in April 2019, with Mark L. Pace called as the new Sunday School General President.
 As with others previously released from the Second Quorum of the Seventy, the church refers to Callister as an emeritus general authority.